sighsigh/encryptor-project/README.md

 # Text File Encrypter App

-Encrypt and decrypt .txt files on the web.
+A small web app for encrypting and decrypting _.txt_ files on the web, built with React + Redux + Typescript.

 ## Create the app